oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/08/09 - 0.6.2 =
+ * Allow marking of complete posts in different languages (see FAQ)
+ * Fixed typo in buddypress stream (thanks revonorway)
+ * Allow parser processing of nested lang tags
+ * Treat the noscript tag as hidden, fixes bug with buddypress (thanks [Terence](http://virtualcrowds.org))
+ * Fixes to translate with non latin chars (thanks [Martin](http://www.maskaran.com))
+ * Fixes to mass translate with bing translator for Chinese and Taiwanese
+ * Moved functions and constants to static classes to reduce collisions (Such as with "WordPress MU Domain Mapping" plugin)
+ * Added functions to remove automated translations from the database, either all or those older than 14 days
-= 2010/08/01 - 0.6.1 =
+ * Shortened copyright notice in source files, and made it a bit more informative = 2010/08/01 - 0.6.1 =
  * Makes themes that support RTL actually use that support
  * Deeper integration with buddypress, support activity stream